nicolejsowell/Where-In-The-World/README.md

 JSON:

-[Object that contain dish name and image]
+[Object that contains dish name and image]

 Moment JS: